-While it is true some of the elements of Amazon’s business model compete with the traditional distribution approach, we believe that distributors are at a greater risk if they don’t sell on Amazon.
+While it is true some of the elements of Amazon’s business model compete with the traditional distribution approach, we believe that distributors are at greater risk if they don’t sell on Amazon.
 Why?
 Well, contrary to the prevailing wisdom, we believe there are highly compelling reasons why distributors should consider selling on Amazon:

-Amazon is a best-in-class ecommerce system.
+Amazon is a best-in-class e-commerce system.

 Distributors can learn essential skills from Amazon based on how they deliver a B2B buying experience.
 And the best way to learn is by doing—i.e. selling on Amazon.
 By taking a smart approach, distributors can make Amazon a highly lucrative and viable selling channel.
 Here’s how.

-First, it’s important for distributors to look for products or brands within their assortment where they have some sort of exclusivity or private label offerings.
+First, distributors need to look for products or brands within their assortment where they have some sort of exclusivity or private label offerings.
 These products will help them stand out and differentiate themselves on Amazon.
 What’s more, products that they have an exclusive right to sell will allow them to maximize profit margins without putting themselves into channel conflict with the manufacturer (more on that below).

 The next step is key for distributors to develop an Amazon selling program for its suppliers.
 Many manufacturers are reticent to sell directly on Amazon due to channel conflict concerns and would prefer to provide rights to trusted resellers to sell on the marketplace, on the manufacturer’s behalf.
 Such a plan should include a promise to invest in the seller’s brand and to promote their products through Amazon’s marketing tools in exchange for having the exclusive or semi-exclusive right to sell their products there.
 It should also include a promise to respect and comply with the manufacturer’s MAP (minimum advertised price) and distribution policies.